Contents

 inputpattern-Pattern producing events

-instrumentfunction-A function (freq, gate, vel) -> signal
+instrumentfunction-A function ({freq, gate, vel}) -> signal

 Like mono(), but the gate stays high while notes overlap, so envelopes don’t restart on every note.
 Frequency and velocity update but the AR/ADSR keeps decaying through the phrase.
 Best for legato leads and bass lines.
+The instrument destructures the event record exactly like poly.

 // Smooth bassline, gate stays high across notes